Gr8Gatsby/clevelandrocks/README.md

 ### C-ORG Team

 The top level org component focuses only on data and orchestration for the entire Org tree, but itself does not render any UI.

+User Stories:
+* As an orchestration component I can provide `c-search` with autocomplete data
+* As an orchestration component I can provide `c-people` with parent data for people in an organization
+* As an orchestration component I can listen and respond to `search` events

 ### C-SEARCH Team